wwwlicious/servicestack-introspec-servicecop/readme.md

 ### Plugins

-By default, this service expects that services must have at least two plugins installed, the first is service discovery, without which the validation would not be called and the second is IntroSpec which provides a consistent model with which to validate services.
+By default, ServiceCop expects that services must have at least two plugins installed, the first is service discovery, without which the validation would not be called and the second is IntroSpec which provides a consistent model with which to validate services.

 Additional plugins and minimum versions can be enforced among services